 What to Avoid at This Age

-A few types of books that are popular but that I'd be cautious about for 2-year-olds specifically:
+A few types of books that are popular but worth being cautious about for 2-year-olds specifically:

 How to Read to a 2-Year-Old: A Few Practical Notes